jyxjjj/DNSProxy/README.md

 ### Internet Sharing

+It is not recommended due to we won't implement things such as `DoH` or `DoT`, bacause it is hard to have a good cross-country network environment due to Gonvernment's policy.

+Such as `GFW` in China.

 If you want to share it to intranet, you should add overrides to main container file `dnsproxy.container` via `dnsproxy.container.d/01-intranet.conf`: